March 2015 archive

 Spotting Numbers and Visual Patterns

 Here a two great websites that provide lots of great pattern problems.
 Spotting Numbers Visual Patterns These patterns can be used with elementary students (if you just ask number questions) through advanced algebra (if you include questions about functions).
-Mathematics … Continue reading
+Mathematics is often described as the study of patterns.
+That is exactly what Spotting Numbers and …

 CCSSM and PARCC: Finding the Quality Mathematics (there’s plenty)

 This posting provides links to various for this presentation made at the Annual ISMAA Meeting in Dekalb, IL on 3/27/2015.
 My abstract is here.
 Background CCSSM is here.
 PARCC page is here.
-My Common Core Math Standards: Information, Links, and … Continue reading
+My Common Core Math Standards: Information, Links, and Resources page is here.
+PARCC The PARCC test has met much criticism (from parents, teachers, …

 Grand Challenges and Opportunities in Mathematics Education Research